getpatchwork/patchwork/docs/development/contributing.rst

 .. code-block:: shell

-   $ sudo pip install tox
+   $ sudo pip install reno

 Once installed, a new release note can be created using the ``reno new``
 command: